unrealwork/atsd-use-cases/how-to/shared/import-scheduled-sql-query.md

     ![](./images/import-sql.png)

-Your scheduled SQL query has been added to ATSD.

-Return to the **Scheduled Queries** page, where the newly configured scheduled SQL query will be visible.
+Return to the **Scheduled Queries** page, to view the newly-configured Scheduled SQL Query.

 ## Uploading Multiple Configuration Files

-Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form to which you will be directed.
+Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form.

 ![](./images/backup-import.png)